oreol-ag/oreol-web/README.md

   * How can I start using Hyperion?
 We offer a few Hyperion instances on the cloud for evaluation purposes.
 Sign in here and try it for free, forever!
   * How can I buy Hyperion?
 To buy Hyperion instances, please fill up this form and our sales department will come back to you shortly.
   * What is HRT?
-  * How can I start using HRT?
+  * How can I start using HRT? hola
   * Is HRT free?
 Yes!
 We develope it together with the ETH Systems group (JDA) and is offered as open-source.

 * Hyperion